 - Through its affiliation with Don’s home church, Second Presbyterian, Don headed a group of volunteer attorneys who provided legal guidance to needy families on Indy’s near Eastside.

-- Prosecuted and defended numerous requests for temporary and permanent injunctions in restrictive covenant cases on behalf of employers.
+- Prosecuted and defended numerous requests for temporary and permanent injunctions in non-compete cases on behalf of employers.

 - Defended an insurance company in employment discrimination case that set the standard for determining whether an insurance agent is an independent contractor: Knight v.
 United Farm Bureau Mut.
 Ins.
 Co., Inc., 950 F.2d 377 (7th Cir.
 1991).